pastleo/CoursePickingHelper/README.md

     * The program automatically generated.
 The start of the APP.

  * `MFC_FinalProjDlg.cpp / MFC_FinalProjDlg.h`
     * The main dialog.
-It handles with every input data from any dialog that has sent the data and start the corresponding programs.
+It handles with every input data and starts the corresponding programs.
     * `void import();`: import the course imformation from a json file
     * `void add_class(int cho);`: add a course to table accroding to `cho` of the index of the course
     * `void update();`: update the credit (學分數) on the title